opendatateam/udata/doc/develop.rst

 ~~~~~~~~~~~~~~

 This is the prefered method as it does not depends of version provided by your OS.
-You need to have docker installed and working for your user.
+You need to have Docker_ installed and working for your user.

-You need to install docker-compose:
+You need to `install docker-compose`_:

 .. code-block:: shell